Saints Peter and Paul Cathedral (Indianapolis): Windows

+The façade window in the organ gallery depicted Christ the King and Bishop Ritter's coat of arms.

+Artwork

-In 1940 a Madonna of the Forest painting, attributed to fifteenth-century Venetian artist Giovanni Bellini, was presented as a gift to the church.
-The painting was restored and removed for safekeeping in 1974.
+In 1940, a benefactor donated a painting entitled Madonna of the Forest to the cathedral.
+It was attributed to the 15th century Venetian artist Giovanni Bellini.
+It was restored and removed for safekeeping in 1974.

-Significant renovations made in 1985 and 1986 included a major redecoration of the sanctuary and structural repairs to the exterior and interior.
-Changes to the sanctuary included relocation of some of its statuary; a new color scheme, flooring, and lighting; removal of the original pews; addition of a white oak, marble-topped altar; replacement of the marble bishop's throne with a white oak chair; and a new lectern to replace the massive marble pulpit.
+The painter Edgar S. Cameron of Chicago originally painted the upper apse in an early Byzantine style.
+Christ was at the center, flanked by Mary (mother of Jesus) and the Apostle Peter on the left and Saint Joseph and the Apostle Paul on the right.
+In 1936, the archdiocese covered these murals with glass mosaics that depicted Christ in Majesty, flanked by the Apostles Peter and Paul.

+Chatard commissioned Cesare Aureli, an Italian sculptor, to carve the Blessed Mother and Child and Saint Joseph statues in white Carrara marble.
+They were installed around 1909.
+Aureli's statue of Frances de Sales was installed on the high altar in 1911.
+In 1915. a life-size Crucifixion was installed above the main altar.
+The sanctuary also includes a copy of Antonio Montauti's sculpture Pietà.

 Rectory

-The main entrance from Meridian Street opens into a wide interior corridor.
+The main entrance to the rector from Meridian Street opens into a wide interior corridor.
 The first floor's original plan had double parlors on the north, a reception room and bishop's study on the south, and a dining rom at the end of the corridor in the building's service area.
 The second floor included the bishop's quarters on the west and bedrooms on the north and east sides.
-The third floor, which was later remodeled into sleeping rooms, included four storage rooms with a large library at the center.
+The third floor, which was later remodeled into bedrooms, included four storage rooms with a large library at the center.